 GIS typically focuses on drawing spatial features with accuracy.
 However, the cartogram does the opposite!

 Cartogram types of maps distort reality to convey information.
-They resize and exaggerate any variable using a polygons geometry based on an attribute such as population.
+They resize and exaggerate any variable on an attribute value.

 Pretty neat, don’t you think?

 Previously, we crafted beautiful flow maps which show the movement of anything.
 This time, let’s design all the different styles of cartograms.

 Density-equalizing (contiguous) cartograms are your traditional cartograms.
 In density-equalizing cartograms, map features bulge out a specific variable.
 Even though it distorts each feature, it remains connected during its creation.

 For example, this density-equalizing cartogram exaggerates the population for area.
 In QGIS, you can use the QGIS Cartogram Plugin for this style of cartogram.